 Given the state of the wooden supports after just a couple of years, I decided it was time to use some metal work to support the plant from now on.

 I found some metal rods about 4 feet long that screwed together and so fortunately had a thread in the top too to take a bolt which held the supportive metal X. This would take the place of the wooden support. (lesson learned - use a metal support from the outset.)

-I just happened to have these items lying around, if you don't have anything suitable, then I suggest a substantial metal tube at least 1" (2.5cm) in diameter, 1.5" would be better.
-Angle iron would do the job admirably though wouldn't look so good and may be more difficult to train the stem around.
+I just happened to have these items lying around, if you don't have anything suitable, then I suggest a sturdy metal tube at least 1" (2.5cm) in diameter, 1.5" would be better.
+Angle iron would do the job admirably though wouldn't look so good and may be more difficult to train the stem around initially.
 Don't underestimate how strong the support needs to be, it turned out that what I have here wasn't even enough and the screw connection between the rods failed by snapping after another couple of years, I repaired it by sliding a stout close-fitting tube over the bottom one as a re-inforcing sleeve, and hammering it into the ground, then inserting the top one again, it was all very difficult and best avoided by using a stronger support to start with. (lesson learned - my first idea of what was hefty wasn't good enough, go up another step)

 I cut a circle out of the turf first as it was due to start off life in the lawn.
 I dug my planting hole, deeper than the 15L pot that the Wisteria was in and removed at least 30L of soil.